rladigital/rla-static-site/src/pages/news/five-things-you-know-if-you-are-an-account-manager.md

 ---
 templateKey: news
-title: Five Things You Know If You Are An Account Manager
+title: Five Things You Should Know If You Are An Account Manager
 date: 07/11/2018
 hero: /img/1160x450-hannah-5-article-header-image-v1.jpg
 thumb: /img/1160x450-hannah-5-article-header-image-v1.jpg